AYCEdemo/emptyx16/src/emptyx16.md

 the composition logic.
 This puts the scaling center at the top-left corner of an active display area.

-NOTE: Setting H-Scale or V-Scale above 1.0 (80h) will skip some pixels while rendering, potentially causing inaccurate collision detection (?)
+CAUTION: Virtual screens larger than 640x480 is not possible as the rendering will stop if the virtual screen position is either above it horizontally or vertically.
+Also, setting V-Scale above 1.0 (80h) will skip some pixels while rendering, potentially causing inaccurate collision detection.
+Although this is not a case for setting H-Scale above 1.0 (80h) as the line rendering always runs at a native horizontal resolution.

 ### 9F2Ch (DCSEL=0) - DC_BORDER - Border Color (R/W)
 When the drawing pixel is outside the active display area defined by start and stop registers, it will be set to a solid color at the index of this register's value in the palette memory.
-Please note that this is different from a backdrop color which is always color index 0.
+Please note that this is different from a background color which is always color index 0.

 ### 9F29h (DCSEL=1) - DC_HSTART - Active Display H-Start (R/W)
 ### 9F2Bh (DCSEL=1) - DC_VSTART - Active Display V-Start (R/W)